cvravi9/Benchmarking_SVCs/Actions/README.md

 # Insertions and Deletions in each VCF File

+In this task, the number of insertions and deletions are calculated per VCF file.

 ## 1. Input

 * The first vcf is with the tumor purity estimate of 0.4 with MIRACUM Capture Regions named *Miracum_0.4.vcf*.